Dominion of New England: Andros administration

 Andros had previously been governor of New York; he arrived in Boston on December 20, 1686 and immediately assumed power.
 He took a hard-line position, claiming that the colonists had left behind all their rights as Englishmen when they left England.
-The Reverend John Wise rallied his parishioners in 1687 to protest and resist taxes; Andros had him arrested, convicted, and fined.
-An Andros official explained, "Mr. Wise, you have no more privileges Left you then not to be Sold for Slaves."
+The Reverend John Wise rallied his parishioners in 1687 to protest and resist taxes, so Andros had him arrested, convicted, and fined.
+An Andros official stated: "Mr. Wise, you have no more privileges Left you then not to be Sold for Slaves."

-His commission called for governance by himself, again with a council.
+Andros' commission called for governance by himself with a council.
 The initial composition of the council included representatives from each of the colonies which the dominion absorbed, but the council's quorums were dominated by representatives from Massachusetts and Plymouth because of the inconvenience of travel and the fact that travel costs were not reimbursed.

 Church of England

 Shortly after his arrival, Andros asked each of the Puritan churches in Boston if its meetinghouse could be used for services of the Church of England, but he was consistently rebuffed.
 He then demanded keys to Samuel Willard's Third Church in 1687, and services were held there under the auspices of Robert Ratcliff until 1688, when King's Chapel was built.